Kravis Summer Arts Camp

 - Time: 9:00am-3:00pm

-After registering, you will receive an email confirmation with details about your child’s sessions and any additional information needed before the start of camp.
-If you do not receive confirmation by May 20, 2022, please contact the Fine Arts Content Manager, Aleks Kitchens, at kitchal@tulsaschools.org for assistance.
+You will receive a receipt upon enrollment and an email confirmation with details about your child’s sessions and any additional information needed before the start of camp.
+If you do not receive confirmation by May 23, 2025, please contact the Fine Arts Content Manager, Aleks Kitchens, at kitchal@tulsaschools.org.

 Scholarships are available for students who are not able to attend Kravis Summer Arts Camp without financial assistance.
-To apply for a scholarship, please fill out this form rather than complete the registration process found below.
+To apply for a scholarship, please fill out this form (also available in Spanish) rather than complete the registration process found below.

 Printmaking